Manor Street Elementary School

-The Manor Street Elementary School, also known as the Manor Street School, is an historic, American elementary school building that is located in Columbia in Lancaster County, Pennsylvania.
+The Manor Street Elementary School, also known as the Manor Street School, is an historic elementary school building in Columbia in Lancaster County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1987.

 History and architectural features

 Built in 1895, this historic structure is a two-and-one-half-story brick building that sits on a stone foundation.
 It has a cross-axial plan with a two-story main section, flanked by two-story wings in the east and west sides.
 The front facade features a three-story tower with frame bell tower.

-It was listed on the National Register of Historic Places in 1987.